 The kidneys do a lot of important things, such as cleaning our blood and helping to keep the right balance of salt and water in our body.
 The kidneys also help the bones absorb the right amount of calcium from the blood, to help build strong, healthy bones.
 If your kidneys are not working as well as they should, this can prevent you from growing as tall as other children of your age.

 The good news is that doctors can give a helping hand with growth hormone treatment.
-While growth hormone is a substance naturally made by the body, giving extra injections can help you to grow faster and reach an average adult height.
+While growth hormone is a substance naturally made by the body, giving extra growth hormone can help you to grow faster and reach an average adult height.

 While it sounds complicated, being small for gestational age simply means you were much smaller than other babies when you were born.
 In most cases, doctors do not know the exact reason for this.